Synthetixio/SIPs/content/kips/kip-29.md

 - Make at least 4 additional trades of at least $100 notional volume each trade
 - At least 2 total trades must be triggered stop loss or limit orders
 - Generate a realized PnL of at least $100 in either direction
+- Tier 2 actions must be completed within 21 days of the completion of Tier 1 actions

 **Bonus A - DYDX Trader Boost**

 Amount: 100,000 $OP

-Max reward per wallet: 50 $OP
+Max reward per wallet: 40 $OP

 Required actions:

-- Complete Tier 1 requirements using a wallet which interacted with DYDX prior to September 1st, 2022 to earn 25 $OP.
+- Complete Tier 1 requirements using a wallet which interacted with DYDX prior to September 1st, 2022 to earn 20 $OP.
-- Complete Tier 2 requirements from a wallet which interacted with DYDX prior to September 1st, 2022 to earn 25 additional $OP.
+- Complete Tier 2 requirements from a wallet which interacted with DYDX prior to September 1st, 2022 to earn 20 additional $OP.
 *September 1st, 2022 will be defined as beginning with ETH mainnet block 15449618.

 **Bonus B - Optimism Quest Boost**

 Amount: 100,000 $OP

-Max reward per wallet: 50 $OP
+Max reward per wallet: 40 $OP

 Required actions:

-- Complete Tier 1 requirements using a wallet which completed the Optimism Quest and received the NFT to earn 25 $OP
+- Complete Tier 1 requirements using a wallet which completed the Optimism Quest and received the NFT to earn 20 $OP
-- Complete Tier 2 requirements from a wallet which completed the Optimism Quest and received the NFT to earn 25 additional $OP
+- Complete Tier 2 requirements from a wallet which completed the Optimism Quest and received the NFT to earn 20 additional $OP

 # Additional Specifications